Telnet vs. SSH: How Is SSH Different From Telnet?

 Telnet vs. SSH: Comparison Overview

 Although Telnet and SSH have some similarities, there are many differences between the two.
-The most important is that SSH is much more secure than Telnet, which has caused it to replace Telnet almost completely in everyday use.
+SSH is much more secure than Telnet, which has led to its near-complete replacement in everyday use.

 Telnet and SSH use different default ports.
 While Telnet can only transfer data as plain text, SSH can encrypt traffic in both directions.